Kidney Problems in Cats: Symptoms, Causes, and Treatment

 • Behavioral changes

 Managing hypertension involves blood pressure-lowering medications like amlodipine.
-A diet change can also work, mainly by reducing the sodium of your cat’s meals.
-Regular monitoring is needed to make sure the treatments are working to manage your cat’s blood pressure.
+A specialized diet change can also work, mainly by reducing the sodium in your cat’s meals.
+Regular monitoring is needed to make sure treatments are working effectively.

 1. Glomerulonephritis